-Injury solicitor, James McNally, looks at the Governments latest reform of accidents at work legislation and doesn’t like what he sees:
+Devon injury lawyer, James McNally, looks at the Government’s latest reform of accident at work legislation and doesn’t like what he sees.

 Some laws are passed with a great deal of pomp and ceremony.
 “Look at us”, shout the Government of the day.
 “Look at what we have done for you!”
 Every headline and news report leads with politicians explaining to the masses why this is good news and how it can only hope to benefit the voting public.

 Then there are the other type of laws, those which creep through in the dead of the night without a whimper.
 They make their way onto the statute books almost in embarrassment, with no more than a scant mention on page 14 of a broad sheet no one will read.
 Experience shows these are the laws that we should have been made aware of; these are the laws which we know nothing of until it’s too late.